 His chamber works have been performed by Richard Stoltzman, Mivos Quartet, Daedalus Quartet, Parker Quartet, Antares, Gary Levinson, and Adam Neiman, among others.

-His work has been reviewed in the New York Times, Detroit Free Press, and South China Morning Post, and featured on Radio Television Hong Kong, TVB Pearl (Hong Kong), and WCNY (Syracuse), among others.
+His work has been reviewed in the New York Times, Detroit Free Press, and Boston Music Intelligencer, and South China Morning Post, and featured on Radio Television Hong Kong, TVB Pearl (Hong Kong), and WCNY (Syracuse), among others.

 Mr. Tommasini is Co-Founder and Composer-in-Residence of the critically-acclaimed, Connections Chamber Music Series.

-Currently, he lives in Hong Kong where he is Associate Artistic Director of the internationally-acclaimed composers/performers workshop, The Intimacy of Creativity, the HKUST Music Alive! concert series, and Composer-in-Residence/Visiting Associate Professor of Music at The Hong Kong University of Science and Technology.
+Currently, he lives in Hong Kong where he is Associate Artistic Director of the internationally-acclaimed composers and performers featival, The Intimacy of Creativity, the HKUST Music Alive! concert series, and Composer-in-Residence/Visiting Associate Professor of Music at The Hong Kong University of Science and Technology.

 Mr. Tommasini holds degrees in composition from the University of Michigan (DMA, MA) where he studied with Bright Sheng, William Bolcom, Michael Daugherty, and Leslie Bassett; and UCLA (BA) where he studied with Paul Chihara and Ian Krouse.